What is metachromatic leukodystrophy?

-Metachromatic leukodystrophy (MLD) is one of a group of genetic disorders characterized by the toxic buildup of lipids (fatty materials such as oils and waxes) and other storage materials in cells in the white matter of the central nervous system and peripheral nerves.
+Metachromatic leukodystrophy (MLD), also known as globoid cell leukodystrophy, is one of a group of genetic disorders characterized by the toxic buildup of lipids (fatty materials like oils and waxes) and other storage materials in cells in the white matter of the central nervous system and peripheral nerves.
 The buildup of storage materials impairs the growth or development of the myelin sheath, the fatty covering that acts as an insulator around nerve fibers.
-(Myelin, which lends its color to the white matter of the brain, is a complex substance made up of a mixture of fats and proteins.)
-MLD is one of several lipid storage diseases, which result in the harmful buildup of lipids in brain cells and other cells and tissues in the body.
-People with lipid storage diseases either do not produce enough of one of the enzymes needed to break down (metabolize) lipids or they produce enzymes that do not work properly.
-MLD, which affects males and females, is cause by a deficiency of the enzyme arylsulfatase A.

 There is no cure for MLD.
 Bone marrow transplantation may delay progression of the disease in some infantile-onset cases.
 Other treatment is symptomatic and supportive.
 Considerable progress has been made with regard to gene therapy in an animal model of MLD and in clinical trials.

 The prognosis for MLD is poor.
 Most children within the infantile form die by age 5.
 Symptoms of the juvenile form progress with death occurring 10 to 20 years following onset.
-Those persons affected by the adult form typically die withing 6 to 14 years following onset of symptoms.
+People affected by the adult form typically die within six to 14 years following onset of symptoms.

 How can I or my loved one help improve care for people with metachromatic leukodystrophy?